LENS-TUGraz/simba/docs/docs/Module implementations/Loads/TaskLoad.md

 ### Description

-The `TaskLoad` module describes a load that runs several tasks in a round-robin fashion.
+The `TaskLoad` module describes a load that runs several tasks in a round-robin fashion (see Figure below).
 The tasks, their length, as well as their power consumption can be configured arbitrarily.
 As they can be modelled as fine-grained as required, the `TaskLoad` module allows to cover a wide range of different sensor node applications.
 The load further has a minimum operating voltage that is implemented as a hysteresis.

 ![Architecture](./../../Figures/TaskLoad.PNG)